sumba101/Ultimate-Mobile-Applications-List/README.md

   * Preventing Tracking
   * Improving Privacy

 All suggestions can be used in both rooted and non-rooted android phones.
 If you do not know what rooted and non-rooted phones are, you are a non-rooted phone user and don't worry about it.
+Each of these applications are suggested after easily a year or more of usage.
+Each applications internet activity and community has also been checked to ensure its all safe.

 ## Basic information and requirements
   * Open source
-    Almost all the applications that are listed here are open source applications.
+    * Almost all the applications that are listed here are open source applications.
 To those who are not aware of what this means, basically the entire codebase behind each of these applications is available for others to see and suggest improvements to.
 This brings trust and safety because the code for these applications have figuratively passed through hundreds of eyes, ensuring no shady business.
 Famous examples of opensource projects are Firefox, VLC players, Libre office, etc.

   * F-droid
-     A famous and safe app store for access to open source applications and projects is [F-Droid](https://f-droid.org/).
+    * A famous and safe app store for access to open source applications and projects is [F-Droid](https://f-droid.org/).
 All the applications listed can be found to download in F-Droid application.
 It is safe and secure.
 ## Instagram
    [Instander](https://thedise.me/instander/) is a great mod app on instagram.
-   Pros
+   * Pros
       * No ads
       * Download photos, videos, stories etc
       * Upload and experience better quality of media that allowed by instagram
       * Increased privacy settings
       * Modification of Instagram layout and more
     Instander also provides developer options(when long pressings the home buttom in instagram).
 ## Youtube + YTMusic
    [Vanced](https://vancedmanager.com/) is a must have.
 Through the vanced manager, users can install vanced youtube and vanced yt music
-   Pros
+   * Pros
      * Ad free experience
      * Ability to download videos, (cannot download music in ytmusic)
      * Complete control over layout on youtube (example: bringing back original video quality settings, removal of merchandise, community posts, shorts and more)
   Its basically Youtube premium without the ability to download ytmusic songs offline along with more customization control.
 HOWEVER, there is one important feature that makes youtube vanced a must have.
 Sponsor Block.
   ### Sponsor Block.
-  With sponsor block enable on youtube vanced, all sponsor segments, Non-music sections, self promotions, Intermissions, Self promotions are immediately skipped.
+  With sponsor block enabled on youtube vanced, all sponsor segments, Non-music sections, self promotions, Intermissions, Self promotions are immediately skipped.
 This allows for users to experiences purely nothing but the content that they want.
   Even if you have a youtube premium subscription, you can install vanced youtube solely for the ability to customize layout and well as for making use of SponsorBlock feature.
   SponsorBlock is also available as a browser addon for laptops.
 ## Free Movies and TVshows